Top Reasons Why More E-commerce Firms Add Outsourcing to Their Carts

 The latest data from Statistica show that e-commerce sales reached $4.9 trillion worldwide in 2021 and are projected to grow by 50 percent in the next 4 years.
 The long-heralded marriage of technology and retail has produced some of the top global companies that we know today, such as eBay, Amazon, and Alibaba.

 With more businesses embracing digital transformation in a post-COVID 19 world, the future of e-commerce is packed with endless possibilities.

 With all the progress in the industry, many companies have begun to outsource e-commerce customer service, leveraging global talent and existing technologies to elevate customer experience and gain a competitive edge.
-Even small and medium businesses have found outsourcing reliable as they look to level the playing field in the industry.
+Even small and medium businesses have found outsourcing professional services to be reliable as they look to level the playing field in the industry.

 Customer service outsourcing is the process where an e-commerce company delegates some customer support functions to a third-party provider.
 A business may choose the type of customer service they need to outsource, like call centre support, live chat support, email support, social media support, or mobile support.